-This position assists in developing and conducting research projects related to neural repair in the mouse model system, including experiment design, data analysis and documentation of experiment results.
+Designs and performs research protocols.
+Assists in developing and conducting research projects related to neural repair and sensory function in the mouse and human model systems, including next generation sequencing data analysis and documentation of experiment results.

 Following instructions and discussions with the principal investigator, designs research protocols, including developing procedures for the collection, verification and management of data.

 Performs complex statistical analysis of data collected and writes interpretative reports.Â Verifies the correctness of the data submitted and makes recommendations based on these analyses.

 Documents research topics and prepares and submits papers based on research work to publications and committees for publication or presentation to peers.

 Solves practical problems relating to difficulties with equipment or test subjects.Â Suggests technical or procedural improvements in testing methods.

 This position works in a laboratory environment with potential exposure to biological and chemical hazards.Â The individual must be physically able to wear protective equipment and to provide standard care to research animals.